The-AI-Alliance/trust-safety-evals/docs/taxonomy/taxonomy.markdown

       * **vqa:** Visual Question Answering task assessing the model's capability to answer questions based on image content.
       * **image_captioning:** Task that evaluates the model's ability to generate descriptive captions for given images.
       * **visual_entailment:** Visual Entailment task testing the model's reasoning about the relationship between textual statements and images.
-* **Benchmark Aggregates:** Evaluation tasks that combine multiple subtasks or datasets to provide a holistic and comprehensive measure of a language model's capabilities.
+* **Benchmark Aggregates:** Evaluation tasks that combine multiple subtasks or data sets to provide a holistic and comprehensive measure of a language model's capabilities.
 These aggregates serve as standardized evaluation suites, enabling consistent comparison across models and tasks.
     * **Composite Benchmarks:** Tasks that combine various subtasks to provide a more holistic evaluation.
       * **superglue:** An advanced benchmark suite combining diverse NLP tasks for language understanding and reasoning.
       * **glue:** A general evaluation suite for various natural language understanding tasks like sentiment analysis and inference.